 Wednesday, January 30, 2008

-I have for a long time promoted that you should apply a business process event canonical domain model (ECDM) when composing services into business processes in SOA solutions.
-An ECDM models the messages for the action, query and notification events that drive the business processes.
-The main goal of the business event canonical domain model is to enable coordinated loose-coupling (semantic mediation) between the services at the composition level.
+I have for a long time promoted that you should apply a specific kind of information model (the business process information model - BPIM) when composing services into business processes in service oriented solutions.
+A BPIM models the messages for the business events that drive the business processes.
+The main goal of this information model is to enable coordinated loose-coupling (semantic mediation) between the services at the composition level.

-Note that the ECDM is related to, and is a subset of/reference to, the resource domain objects (CIM); like a mail order paper form that contains e.g. some customer data and references to product data.
-The word "subset" is central, e.g. the “customer has moved” action event has a ECDM document that contains the data pertinent to that specific business process event, not the complete schema of the customer domain object.
+Note that the BPIM is related to, and is a subset of/reference to, the resource domain objects in the common information model (CIM).
+In addition, the messages covers more than just activity data, they also contain queries, notifications (events) and commands.
+This in like a mail order paper form that contains e.g. some customer data and references to product data.
+The word "subset" is central, e.g. the “customer has moved” action event has a BPIM document that contains the data pertinent to that specific business process event, not the complete schema of the customer domain object.
 The resource process service used to act on the “customer has moved” event does of course operate on the actual domain object, but this is invisible to the human workflow process.

-The figure also shows business events and processes using two-headed lightning arrows to signify that these are separate model artifacts and not to be considered integral parts of service processes or compositions.
-I am a strong believer in designing a service-oriented solution by applying "EDA style" thinking to avoid missing out on the events and their documents due to traditional “invoke operations” SOA thinking.
+The business process messages (action, query, notification) driving the composite services and the resulting business events are central artifacts when designing the services and the information model.
+I am a strong believer in designing a service-oriented solution by applying "EDA style" thinking to avoid missing out on the events and their documents due to traditional “invoke operations” SOA thinking, getting too much focus on business process flow.

 An aspect not shown in the model is that the need for agility increases towards the top, while the cost of change increases towards the bottom.
-This is an important argument for having processes at two levels; it allows you to contain the frequent changes to the human workflow processes (mashup style compositions) and composite services rather than having to constantly make changes to the core resource level services, which could become very costly as the number of service subscribers increases over time.
+This is an important argument for having processes at two levels; it allows you to contain the frequent changes to the business processes (mashup style compositions) and composite services rather than having to constantly make changes to the services themselves, which could become very costly as the number of service subscribers increases over time.
 This is something that your business people should readily appreciate.

-Design your system to have flexibility in the business processes, not in the composed business logic.
+Design your system to have flexibility in the flow of the business processes and composite services.
 The diamonds of your business process are the business decisions, and this is where you should implement a business rules engine (BRE) mechanism.
-Process flow logic is not business logic.
+Process flow logic is not service business logic, avoid leaking domain logic into the orchestration layer at all cost.

 Finally, the model show how claims relate to services at all levels.
 I have done this to show how a claims-based security model is a cross-cutting concern throughout a service-oriented solution.
 I strongly recommend designing in process claims right from the beginning, as this makes it easier to learn how access control relates to the business processes and solution domain.